richardstolen/Noroff-Backend-Assignment-1/README.md

 The assignment is to create RPG Characters in a game.

-Author = Richard Stølen
+Author: Richard Stølen

 Branches:
 - main : Contains the required code for the assignment.
-- extending-base-functionality : Experimental branch, contains some extra stuff:
+- extending-base-functionality :
+   Experimental branch, contains some extra stuff:
       - Main menu where you can create a hero
       - Simple combat system.
       - An unsuccesful attempt at saving the current game to a CSV file.

 ## To Do List